-We do allow participants to enrol in multiple Outdoor School programs; however, we encourage families to enrol in only one session of the same program type as programming can be similar and space is limited.
-For Summer Day Camps, we limit each camper to one week of Explorers Camp and one week of Coyote Camp per summer.
+We do allow participants to enrol in multiple school year programs (Outdoor School); however, we encourage families to enrol in only one session of the same program type as programming can be similar and space is limited.
+For Summer Day Camps, we limit each camper to two weeks of camp.

 At Pine we recognize that each child’s journey of growth and connection to self, others and nature takes many paths.
 That’s why our staff have a wide range of expertise, including ecology, survival skills, arts and education.
 Our staff and volunteers are all first aid certified and have up to date background checks.
 To learn more about individual staff members, check out our Staff and Instructors page.

 For the majority of our programs, our staff to participant ratio is 1 staff to 6 participants.
 Thanks to dedicated volunteers, the ratio of adults to children can be as low as 1:4.
 Outside of regular programming, such as during before and after care, our staff to participant ratio can be up to 1:8.

 Our programs run outside in all weather conditions, so it’s important to be well prepared.
 We provide a packing list for each program.
 This list generally includes weather-appropriate clothing and personal items, such as backpacks, food, water, etc. We also provide tips on how to dress for particularly tricky seasons.
 But personal gear doesn’t need to break the bank!
 Many of our participants buy second-hand, borrow from friends, or reach out to the Pine community about other creative options.
 Any specialized camping and program gear is provided.